All Episodes

 All right.

-Um, remember this guy, Bruce Orr.
+Now, remember this guy, Bruce Orr?

-He's the guy that was four down, four doors down from Rod Rosenstein, and he was meeting with the guys from Fusion GPS, the group that put together the phony, salacious Russian bought and paid for Hillary propaganda to influence the election in that collusion case.
+He's the guy that was four doors down from Rod Rosenstein, and he was meeting with the guys from Fusion GPS, the group that put together the phony, salacious Russian bought and paid for Hillary propaganda to influence the election in that collusion case.

-Anyway, last night it was revealed that in fact Bruce Orr's wife literally not only worked for Fusion GPS, talk about a conflict there.
+Anyway, last night it was revealed that, in fact, Bruce Orr's wife literally not only worked for Fusion GPS, talk about a conflict there.

 Don't people ever recuse themselves anymore?

-Conflicts of interest?
+Conflicts of interest.

 Well, anyway, so Bruce Orr's wife was working on op research in their investigation of Trump.

-Well, now I think we have a right to know that he worked on the phony salacious Hillary bought and paid for Russia propaganda dossier.
+Well, now I think we have a right to know that he worked on the phony, salacious Hillary bought and paid for Russia propaganda dossier.

 Because I think we deserve an answer for that.